1 year, 8 months ago kourosh kalayehParticipant

 Here is a visual representation of each comparison.

-This could be a starting point for performing other statistical testing but before we went much further and wanted to get your feedback.2 weeks, 6 days ago kourosh kalayehParticipant
+This could be a starting point for performing other statistical testing but before we went much further and wanted to get your feedback.1 year, 8 months ago kourosh kalayehParticipant

 Thank you for your quick response and this amazing example.
 This is indeed very useful and a very good starting point.